VeeeneX/kubernetes-operators-in-python/README.md

 4. Solve the issue!

-We are going to use [docker bake](https://docs.docker.com/build/bake)
+We are going to use [docker bake](https://docs.docker.com/build/bake), to build our image.

 ```shell
 TAG=v1.0.0 docker buildx bake app